-Policie Other source (list): BHA website (www.bostonhousing.org), BHA Reasonable nmodation in Housing Policy, Limited English Proficiency (LEP) Policy, BHA Petes, Transfer Guide, Violence Against Women Act (VAWA) Policy, Rent Manual - ble at management offices. w often must residents notify the PHA of changes in family composition? (select apply) At an annual reexamination and lease renewal Any time family composition changes At family request for revision Other (list) (6) De econcentration and Income Mixing a. 🗌 Yes No: Did the PHA's analysis of its family (general occupancy) developments to determine concentrations of poverty indicate the need for measures to promote deconcentration of poverty or income mixing? b. 🗌 Yes No: Did the PHA adopt any changes to its admissions policies based on the results of the required analysis of the need to promote deconcentration of poverty or to assure income mixing? c.
-If th ne answer to b was yes, what changes were adopted? (select all that apply) Adoption of site-based waiting lists If selected, list targeted developments below: Employing waiting list "skipping" to achieve deconcentration of poverty or income mixing goals at targeted developments If selected, list targeted developments below: Employing new admission preferences at targeted developments If selected, list targeted developments below: Other (list policies and developments targeted below) d. 🗌 Yes No: Did the PHA adopt any changes to other policies based on the results of the required analysis of the need for deconcentration of poverty and income mixing? e.
-If the app he answer to d was yes, how would you describe these changes? (select all that bly) Additional affirmative marketing Actions to improve the marketability of certain developments Adoption or adjustment of ceiling rents for certain developments
+Other source (list): BHA website (www.bostonhousing.org), BHA Reasonable Accommodation in Housing Policy, Limited English Proficiency (LEP) Policy, BHA Pet Policies, Transfer Guide, Violence Against Women Act (VAWA) Policy, Rent Manual - available at management offices.

+- At an annual reexamination and lease renewal

+- Any time family composition changes

+- At family request for revision

+- Other (list)

+(6) Deconcentration and Income Mixing

+- a.
+Yes X No: Did the PHA's analysis of its family (general occupancy) developments to determine concentrations of poverty indicate the need for measures to promote deconcentration of poverty or income mixing? - b.
+Yes X No: Did the PHA adopt any changes to its admissions policies based on the results of the required analysis of the need to promote deconcentration of poverty or to assure income mixing? - c.
+If the answer to b was yes, what changes were adopted? (select all that apply) Adoption of site-based waiting lists - If selected, list targeted developments below: - Employing waiting list "skipping" to achieve deconcentration of poverty or income mixing goals at targeted developments If selected, list targeted developments below: - Employing new admission preferences at targeted developments If selected, list targeted developments below: - Other (list policies and developments targeted below) - d.
+Yes X No: Did the PHA adopt any changes to other policies based on the results of the required analysis of the need for deconcentration of poverty and income mixing? - e.
+If the answer to d was yes, how would you describe these changes? (select all that apply)

+Additional affirmative marketing

+Actions to improve the marketability of certain developments